arduino/docs-content/content/hardware/11.accessories/modulino-nodes/modulino-thermo/tutorials/how-general/content.md

 2. **Cable Management**: Use appropriate length QWIIC cables.
 Excessive cable length can cause signal degradation.

-3. **Address Management**: Document all address changes on the white label provided on each module.
+3. **Address Management**: Document all address changes on the white label provided on each node.

-4. **Environmental Considerations**: Keep modules away from sources of electromagnetic interference, excessive heat, or moisture unless specifically rated for such conditions.
+4. **Environmental Considerations**: Keep nodes away from sources of electromagnetic interference, excessive heat, or moisture unless specifically rated for such conditions.

-5. **Development Workflow**: Test modules individually before connecting them in a chain to isolate any issues.
+5. **Development Workflow**: Test nodes individually before connecting them in a chain to isolate any issues.

 ## What's Next?

 Now that you understand the fundamentals of the Modulino system:
-- Explore individual module guides for specific features and capabilities
+- Explore individual node guides for specific features and capabilities
-- Experiment with combining multiple modules in your projects
+- Experiment with combining multiple nodes in your projects
 - Share your creations with the Arduino community
-- Check for updates and new modules in the Modulino ecosystem
+- Check for updates and new nodes in the Modulino ecosystem

-For detailed information about specific modules, refer to their individual documentation pages, which include pinouts, specifications, and programming examples for both Arduino and MicroPython.
+For detailed information about specific nodes, refer to their individual documentation pages, which include pinouts, specifications, and programming examples for both Arduino and MicroPython.